KleberVales/aws-certified-developer/README.md

   * Using code repositories in deployment environments (CodeCommit, GitHub)
   * Matching application requirements to resources (memory, CPU/cores)
   * Environment-specific configurations using AWS AppConfig (feature flags, config profiles)

+💡 This block is about getting your artifact ready before it ever touches a pipeline.
+AppConfig is frequently tested — know the difference between a configuration profile and a deployment strategy.

 ### Testing applications in development environments